-VIL template language is used to instantiate a certain type of target artefact in a reusable way.
+VIL template language is used to instantiate a certain type of target artifact in a reusable way.
 Basically, the VIL template language covers generation as well as transformation-based production strategies.

 Blackbox instantiators: In some situations it might be difficult, inconvenient, or even impossible to describe a production strategy using the VIL template language.
 One example is the Cocktail instantiator discussed in Deliverable D2.2.2 [5] as it mainly modifies Java bytecode and, thus, it is easier to realize (at least some part of it) in an usual programming language such as Java, i.e., from the point of view of VIL as a black box.
 Another example is a programming language compiler or a linker, which should not be re-developed using VIL but simply reused.
 In case of legacy product lines, an existing instantiator may be called or wrapped into a VIL extension.